FlightLLM/flightllm_test_demo/profile/README.md

 conda create -n fpga python==3.11 -y conda activate fpga
 # The required dependency packages will be automatically installed
+# Here, we use vllm==0.1.7, transformers==4.34.0, torch==2.0.1.
+These are the versions of the libraries used for FPGA'24 paper submissions
 pip install -r requirements.txt
 ```